 If you come to the hospital, you will see we have introduced measures to help people stay safe and keep their distance.
 You may also be asked to take extra precautions by our staff.
-These measures will remain in place after step 4 of the Government’s roadmap out of lockdown coming into place on Monday 19 July 2021.

 Do not attend our hospitals if you have COVID-19 symptoms.
 The only exceptions are if you need emergency or urgent care, or if you are in labour.

 To reduce the number of people in the hospital, we ask that patients do not bring anyone with them.
 Exceptions will be made for the following patients, who are permitted one person to assist them:

 - disabled patients or those with a learning disability